thewca/wca-regulations/wca-regulations-2013.md

 ## Notes

-### WCA Guidelines
+### WCA Regulations and Guidelines

+The WCA Regulations contains the full set of Regulations that apply to all official competitions sanctioned by the World Cube Association.
-The WCA Regulations are supplemented by the <WCA Guidelines>.
+The WCA Regulations are also supplemented by the <WCA Guidelines>.
 The Regulations should be considered a complete document, but the Guidelines contain additional clarifications and explanations.

 ### Wording
 To make the Regulations and Guidelines easier to read we use "he" where the reader should read "she or he".